Why You Should Avoid The Universal F*ck-Up Email

 So before you jump the gun and fire off an email that could potentially annoy your entire organisation, take the opportunity to investigate it fully so that you’re not simply putting a plaster over a much bigger problem.

-When you begin to treat people as the individuals they are, you may they understand why this error happened in the first place, and begin to support people in making better decisions and ensuring processes are streamlined to be efficient.
+When you begin to treat people as the individuals they are, you can understand why this error happened in the first place, and begin to support people in making better decisions and ensuring processes are streamlined to be efficient.

 There should never be a reason to send the universal f*ck-up email, so let’s bury it in the corporate graveyard.